Flo (group): 2023–2025: 3 of Us and Access All Areas

-Flo unveiled their debut single "Walk Like This" ahead of their highly anticipated album on 8 March 2024, with a music video released on 14 March.
+Flo released "Walk Like This" as the lead single from their debut studio album on 8 March 2024, with a music video released on 14 March.
 They later performed at Coachella 2024.
-Another song titled "Caught Up" was released on 24 May with a music visualizer.
+Another song, "Caught Up", was released on 24 May with a music visualiser.
 A month later, the trio played at the Governors Ball.
-Flo continued to build momentum with the release of their third single "Check" on 2 August with an accompanying music video.
-American singer Kehlani revealed the tracklist for her fourth mixtape While We Wait 2 (2024) and Flo appears for the song titled "8".
+Flo released the third single from their debut album, "Check", on 2 August, with an accompanying music video.
+American singer Kehlani revealed the track listing for her mixtape, While We Wait 2 (2024), on which Flo appeared on the track titled "8".
 The group also were announced to open for Kehlani's Crash World Tour; it commenced on 4 September and concluded on 2 November.
-Next the group premiered two promotional songs "Bending My Rules" accompanied by a captivating live performance on Vevo Studios and their album title track "AAA" with an accompanying music video.

-The girl group revealed the title of their debut album Access All Areas earlier in August, and was later released on 15 November 2024.
-The album featured collaborations with British actress Cynthia Erivo and American rapper GloRilla, and later featured various other artists in the unlocked version.
+In 2024, Flo released two promotional singles from their debut album: "Bending My Rules" and "AAA".
+They revealed the title of their debut album as Access All Areas in August 2024.
+It was released 15 November 2024.
+The album featured collaborations with British actress Cynthia Erivo and American rapper GloRilla.